Teen Birth Rate

 How do we compare?

-Pima County (which is also considered the Tucson metropolitan area) had a 2022 teen birth rate of 16.6 births per 1,000 females age 15-19.
-Pima County's rate was just below the U.S. rate of 17.0 but better than the state of Arizona.
-Compared to other Arizona counties, Pima County had the second-lowest teen birth rate in the state; Coconino County had the lowest rate in 2022 with 11.2 births per 1,000 females age 15-19, while La Paz County had the highest rate at 37.6.
-Arizona’s teen birth rate of 18.7 placed it seventh, tied with Nevada, when compared to the 10 western states.
+Pima County (which is also considered the Tucson metropolitan area) had a 2023 teen birth rate of 15.3 births per 1,000 females age 15-19.
+Compared to other Arizona counties, Pima County had the second-lowest teen birth rate in the state.
+Coconino County had the lowest teen birth rate in 2023 with 10.1 births per 1,000 females age 15-19, while La Paz County had the highest rate at 36.7.
+Arizona’s teen birth rate of 17.3 ranked eighth when compared to the 10 western states.
 To view more state and county-level data for Arizona visit the Teen Birth Rate Comparison Page.

-In the Tucson MSA, Hispanic or Latino teens had the highest birth rate among the races and ethnicities reported in 2022 with 22.8 births per 1,000 females age 15-19.
-The teen birth rate for Black or African Americans was 16.4 and 8.2 for whites.
-Among the 12 western MSAs, El Paso posted the highest teen birth rates for both Hispanics or Latinos and whites, while San Diego posted the lowest rates for those same groups.
-In Las Vegas, Black or African Americans had a teen birth rate significantly higher than found in the other western MSAs at 33.0.
+In the Tucson MSA, Hispanic or Latino teens had the highest birth rate among the races and ethnicities reported in 2023 with 21.5 births per 1,000 females age 15-19.
+The teen birth rate for Black or African Americans was 16.1 and 7.3 for whites.
+Among the 12 western MSAs, Las Vegas had the highest teen birth rate for the Black or African American population, Salt Lake City had the highest rate for the Hispanic or Latino population, and El Paso had the highest rate for the white population.
+San Diego posted the lowest teen birth rate for all race & ethnicity populations.

 What are the key trends?